ANNarchy/ANNarchy/docs/manual/RateNeuron.rst

 Custom functions
 -----------------

-Custom functions can also be passed when creating the Neuron type:
+Custom functions can also be defined when creating the Neuron type and used inside the ``equations`` field:

 .. code-block:: python